cms-sw/cms-sw.github.io/tutorial-merge-usercode-repository-in-cmssw.md

     git push my-cmssw HEAD:some-branch-name

 You are done.
-From this moment on you can merge your changes in a workarea by simply doing:
+From this moment on you can merge your changes in a work area by simply doing:

     git cms-merge-topic <your-username>:some-branch-name